Become Attached to God, not the World

 God gives us family, friends, talents, money and so much more…and what do we do with His blessings?

-Horribly, we take God’s blessings and instead of using them according to God’s will to better know, serve, and love Him, we take them to gratify our worldly desires and build up our self-love (pride).
+Horribly, we take God’s blessings and instead of using them according to God’s will to better know, serve, and love Him, for the salvation of souls, we take them to gratify our worldly desires and build up our self-love (pride).
+We become attached to the love and satisifaction they give us and make them our everything and not God.

 Oh, if we only really understood, we would truly hate the world!